-- Increased salaries, incentive compensation and other headcount-related costs of \$9.8 million, primarily due to an increase in headcount. - SpaceClaim-related selling, general and administrative costs of \$4.6 million for the period from the acquisition date (April 30, 2014) through December 31, 2014. - Increased severance costs of \$3.2 million. - Reaction Design-related selling, general and administrative costs of \$2.3 million for the period from the acquisition date (January 3, 2014) through December 31, 2014. - Increased third-party commissions of \$2.1 million.
+- Increased salaries, incentive compensation and other headcount-related costs of \$11.0 million, primarily due to an increase in headcount. - Increased selling, general and administrative costs of \$4.6 million due to the acquisition of SpaceClaim for the period from the acquisition date (April 30, 2014) through December 31, 2014. - Increased severance costs of \$3.3 million. - Increased selling, general and administrative costs of \$2.4 million due to the acquisition of Reaction Design for the period from the acquisition date (January 3, 2014) through December 31, 2014. - Increased third-party commissions of \$2.1 million.